Septic Care Workshops & Resources

 Here are links to additional resources for Septic System owners, grouped by function:

-- Washington State Department of Ecology: What you can do: On-Site Septic Systems
+- Washington State Department of Health: What you can do: On-Site Septic Systems

 - Washington State Department of Health: Do-It-Yourself Inspection Field Guide for Gravity Systems (PDF)